moneyadviceservice/react_library/README.md

 ```shell
   $ npm run prepublishOnly
 ```

-Display the contents of the package that will be published to NPM.
-Make sure the project builds before publishing:
+Make sure the project builds before publishing and display the contents of the package that will be published to NPM:
 ```shell
   $ npm run postbuild
 ```

-## Publish the package to NPM
+## Publishing package to NPM

-If your user is a member of the NPM registry, login:
+If your user is a member of the [NPM registry](https://www.npmjs.com/org/moneypensionservice), login:
 ```shell
   $ npm login --scope=@moneypensionservice
 ```